-Knowledge competition locations, information will be posted each day on the bulletin board outside of the show office.
 The knowledge competitions will be open to any 4-Her presenting an eligibility or membership card regardless of whether they are showing or not.
 District point totals will be posted at the end of each day, and ribbons will be awarded at the Ice Cream Social at 3:00 on Saturday afternoon or may be picked up in the show office on Saturday Evening.
-Results will be posted on the bulletin board outside the show office.